epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-04-22-gnome-shell-a-very-common.markdown

 author: epsi
 excerpt:
   I'm glad that linux has a modern desktop interface.
-  While others is still using conventional approach.
+  While others are still using conventional approach.
 ---

 A very common Desktop Customization.